 Instead, I found a book of quiet strength, of a woman who figured her way through science and life, and who made a name for herself not through snubbing others, fighting patriarchy, or arguing, but through stubbornness and skill.

-Hope Jahren is an “acclaimed scientist Hope Jahren has built three laboratories in which she’s studied trees, flowers, seeds, and soil.”
-The book covers some of her research, from when she was a young grad student, to postdoc, to running her own lab and teaching students.
+Hope Jahren is an “acclaimed scientist…[who] has built three laboratories in which she’s studied trees, flowers, seeds, and soil.”
+The book covers some of her research, from when she was a young grad student to her postdoc years, to running her own lab and teaching students.
 There’s something about Jahren that classifies her as quietly strong, with a smoldering intensity you likely don’t notice at first, but that simmers under the surface.
 Not in a bad way, but in a quiet intelligence sort of way.

-In reading about Jahren, I’ve found a woman scientist I admire, who worked her way up in a historically man’s field, and established herself as an expert in paleobiology.
-As any memoir of a woman in science, it features the negative bias about being a woman, being a mother, a wife, in science.
+Still, in reading about Jahren, I’ve found a woman scientist I admire, who worked her way up in a historically man’s field, and established herself as an expert in paleobiology.
+As any memoir of a woman in science, it features the negative biases about being a woman, being a mother, and being a wife, in science.

 At one point, when Jahren was pregnant, her boss told her husband (who worked at the same university) to tell Jahren she would no longer be allowed to work in a lab because “she was a liability.”
 But really, men weren’t used to seeing pregnant women in a lab, and didn’t feel comfortable.
 Of course, later on, she says she realized she may have been an insurance liability, but I think that’s patriarchy talking.
 Pregnant women aren’t liabilities unless the system around them has failed them.